-Good training is great and poor training can be catastrophic.
+Good training is great and essential.
 If you are thinking of attending a workshop, run it past me first.
-I love when actors want to do courses and workshops, but I have seen some truly talented natural actors ruined by poor training and in the process waste a great deal of money.
+I love when actors want to do courses and workshops, but I have seen some truly talented natural actors ruined by too much "generic" training and in the process waste a great deal of money.
 Be aware of what you are signing up for.
 Have you done the same work before?
 If you have, do you need to do it again?
 My clients are, for the most part in one on one coaching where the focus is them and their individual needs.
 Courses and workshops are great if they are small and focused with participants at the same level or better than you in knowledge, experience and ability.

 Please make sure you are always punctual for auditions and bookings.
 Be prepared and behave in a professional manner at all times.

 All information on auditions and bookings is confidential and must be treated as such.
 At the audition you may sign a declaration on your availability for the shoot period and generally this includes a confidentiality clause.

 If we book you for an audition or role the contract stays with me in perpetuity including extensions, rollovers, residuals etc. You cannot take an existing contract to another agency.
 This is industry standard for all agents and managers, and we all respect it.

 Some extra notes